breatheco-de/content/src/content/lesson/html-input-html-textarea.md

 <input type="text" name="firstname" value="John"/>
 ```

-`READ ONLY`: Determines if the user is allowed to change the value of the input.
+`READ ONLY`: Determine if the user is allowed to change the value of the input.

 ```html
 <input type="text" name="firstname" value="John" readonly/>
 ```

-`DISABLED`: Determines if the input is going to be gray and read-only.
+`DISABLED`: Determine if the input is going to be gray and read-only.
 The disabled inputs are not sent to the backend – they act as if they never existed.

 ```html
 <input type="text" name="firstname" value="John" disabled/>